Strictly Come Dancing 2020 line up | Meet contestant Clara Amfo - TheNewsTrace

 Clara can be the host of Sony Music and Spotify podcast This Metropolis, a a part of the BAFTA TV Awards presenting staff and a recurrent presence on the judging panel for the Mercury Prize.

-She lately appeared on the September 2020 Activism Now cowl of British Vogue, and was named as a contributing editor to Elle journal.
+She not too long ago appeared on the September 2020 Activism Now cowl of British Vogue, and was named as a contributing editor to Elle journal.

 What has Clara stated about Strictly?